 If you’re a small-business owner, you may have endured the pain of watching expenses eat away at your profits.
 Office supplies, cable bills, cellphone bills, marketing material … sometimes it seems like the bills never stop coming.

-If this is your experience, you should consider the Ink Business Preferred credit card.
+If this is your experience, you should consider the Ink Business Preferred® Credit Card.
 In addition to being one of the best rewards credit cards and having strong earning rates for many purchases, you’ll receive benefits that can save you a ton of money, such as cellphone insurance, extended warranties and trip delay coverage.
+The information for the Ink Business Preferred Credit Card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

-And if you apply now, you can earn a welcome bonus of 80,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
-That’s worth $800 in cash back, $1,000 in travel when you book through the Chase Ultimate Rewards travel portal and potentially much more when you transfer points to airline and hotel partners.
+And if you apply now, you can earn an increased welcome bonus of 100,000 Chase Ultimate Rewards points after meeting minimum spending requirements.
+That’s worth $1,000 in cash back, $1,250 in travel when you book through the Chase Ultimate Rewards travel portal and potentially much more when you transfer points to airline and hotel partners.

 Let’s take a look at five Chase Ink Business Preferred benefits you’ll get just by being a cardholder.